Matt Burke (rugby union, born 1973)

 Matthew Coleman Burke (born 26 March 1973) is an Australian former international rugby union player and sport presenter on Sydney's 10 News First.

 Burke was a goalkicker and regular try-scorer for the Wallabies who contributed to the team's victories in the 1999 Rugby World Cup, multiple Bledisloe Cups and Australia's sole test series win against the British & Irish Lions in 2001.

 When he retired from international rugby in 2004 he was the leading points scorer in the multinational Super Rugby Competition.
 He is the most-capped fullback and the second highest scorer for Australia in Test rugby.

 Early life

 Burke grew up in Carlingford, New South Wales, and attended at St Gerard Majella Catholic Primary School, Carlingford and St. Joseph's College, Hunters Hill.
-He was selected for the Australian Schoolboys team in 1990 and toured with the teams to the United States and Ireland.
+He was selected for the Australian Schoolboys team in 1990 and toured with the teams to the United Kingdom and Ireland.
 He played his club rugby with Eastwood and maintained his association with the club throughout his career.